Wacky Wheels: Development

 Developers Andy Edwardson and Shaun Gadalla of Wacky Wheels were inspired by Super Mario Kart, and wished to create a similar experience on the personal computer.
 During development, he sent out a playable demo that included its source code to Copysoft to canvas interest in funding the project.
 They rejected it and instead Apogee began funding development.
 However, just prior to the release of Wacky Wheels, Copysoft released a similar game titled Skunny Kart.
-Edwardson and Gadalla accused Copysoft of copyright infringement, noting the similarity in the games: however, no legal action was ever taken.
+Edwardson and Gadalla accused Copysoft of copyright infringement, noting the similarity in the games, but no legal action was ever taken.

 Sequel

-In 2014 it was announced that Cascadia Games had acquired the rights to Wacky Wheels from Apogee and was working on a sequel/remake of the game.
+In 2014 Cascadia Games acquired the rights to Wacky Wheels from Apogee and was working on a sequel/remake of the game.
 The game called Wacky Wheels HD was released on Steam and Itch.io in Fall 2016.
-It was later withdrawn from Steam, and is no longer available.
+It was later withdrawn from Steam, and is no longer available there.
+The Itch.io release was made free to download.